laceyaguigam/Calendar-Event-Planner/README.md

 # Calendar Event Planner

-We created a web application that allows users to search for upcoming events by state.
-The user is able to sort through events by category such as upcoming sporting and concert events and plan their trip accordingly.
+We created a web application that allows users to search for upcoming holidays.
+The user is able to sort through various holidays using the calendar, allowing them to plan their trip accordingly.

-As an event enthusiast
+As a travel enthusiast
-I want to see upcoming events by state
+I want to see upcoming holidays
-So that I can plan a trip accordingly.
+So that I can plan trips accordingly.

 ## Usage